wabbitguy/anycubic-kobra-dark-ui/README.md

 # Anycubic Kobra Dark UI
-A dark and improved UI for the Anycubic Kobra 3d printer (ONLY the Anycubic Kobra; English)
+A dark and improved UI for the Anycubic Kobra 3d printer (ONLY the Anycubic Kobra; English) designed to be used with Wabbitguy firmware on Kobra Plus or Kobra Max.
+For use on stock firmware, use the link at the bottom of this readme instead.

 ### Disclaimer
 I am not responsible for any damage or malfunction caused to your printer because of those files.
 Any modding made to your printer is made at your own risk, this includes any damage that could happen in real life.